TEXTS TUNES PEOPLE HYMNALS

 so that all may see I triumph

-only through his power.
+only through His pow'r.

-3 May the peace of God, my Father,
+3 May the peace of God my Father

 rule my life in everything,